Backpacking Cookware 101: Titanium vs. Aluminum vs. Stainless Steel

 Backpacking cookware comes in a variety of materials to meet the needs of everyone from fastpackers to dedicated backcountry chefs.
-Each material has its key benefits and understanding them will help you pick the cook set that’s right for your priorities, both on the trail and in the “kitchen”—whether that’s a portaledge and you’re brewing ramen, or a grand valley where you’re concocting a gourmet spread.
-Here’s a look at the three materials used in MSR cookware and why you might choose one over the other:
+Each material has its key benefits and understanding them will help you pick the cook set that’s right for your priorities, both on the trail and in the “kitchen”—whether that’s on a portaledge brewing ramen or in a grand valley where you’re concocting a gourmet spread.
+Here’s a look at the three materials used in MSR cookware and why you might choose one over the other.

 Hard-Anodized Aluminum: All-around, lightweight versatility

 Hard-anodized aluminum is the cookware of choice for all-around backcountry use.
-It conducts heat evenly, is lightweight, and is easy to clean, especially when coated with a nonstick finish.
-Because it disperses its heat uniformly across the cookware surface, it’s a better choice for cooking real meals in the backcountry with fresh ingredients or temperature-sensitive foods like eggs or pancakes.
+It conducts heat evenly and is lightweight and easy to clean, especially when coated with a nonstick finish.
+Because it disperses heat uniformly across the cookware surface, aluminum is a good choice for cooking real meals with fresh ingredients or temperature-sensitive foods like eggs or pancakes.

-Aluminum is also extremely efficient.
-This helps to save fuel, allowing fastpackers and solo travelers to shed weight and move quickly.
+Aluminum is also extremely efficient, meaning it transfers heat quickly.
+This helps to save fuel, allowing fastpackers and solo travelers to shed weight and move more quickly.

 Stainless Steel: Simple workhorse durability

 Stainless steel is very durable, so it’s perfect for when your pots take a lot of abuse.
-This makes it a top choice of backcountry travelers who are hard on their gear, or by guides and institutions, where cooks prep a lot of meals on a wide range of adventures.
+This makes it a top choice of backcountry travelers who are hard on their gear, or guides and institutions where cooks prep a lot of meals for lots of people on a wide range of adventures.

-When it comes to cooking, stainless steels lies somewhere between aluminum and titanium in terms of its performance and suitability.
+When it comes to cooking, stainless steel lies somewhere between aluminum and titanium in terms of performance and suitability.
 It does not conduct heat particularly well, which can lead to hot spots and burned food.
 To get around this issue our Alpine Fry Pan features a heat-spreading aluminum disc on the bottom.
-This allows for efficient, even heating in a pan that really expands your meal options.
+This allows for efficient, even heating in an ultra-durable fry pan that expands your meal options.

 Titanium: The fast-and-light choice

-Titanium pots are ideal for boiling water because they can be made with very thin walls, and transfer heat efficiently.
-But like stainless steel pots, they tend to develop hot spots, making them less than ideal for cooking real meals.
+Titanium pots are ideal primarily for boiling water because they can be made with thin walls, and transfer heat very quickly.
+Like stainless steel pots, they tend to develop hot spots, making them less than ideal for cooking real meals.
 Titanium is favored by the truly fast-and-light crowd, who count their grams and opt for quick boil-only meals after a long, exhausting day.

 Cookware’s efficiency is also dependent on its color, pot diameter and height.
-Darker pots, especially with dark bottoms, tend to be the most fuel efficient.
+Darker pots, especially with dark bottoms, tend to be the most fuel-efficient.
 As older cookware blackens with use it becomes more efficient than new cookware.
-And wider diameter pots are more efficient than tall skinny ones.
-This is because more surface area is exposed to the flame and hot exhaust gasses and the heat transfers into the system faster.
+Wider-diameter pots are more efficient than narrow ones because more surface area is exposed to the flame and hot exhaust gasses, transferring heat to the system faster.

-Next, we’ll look at the perfect pairings of cooksets and stoves based on your adventure.
-So stay tuned and happy cooking!
+Next, we’ll look at the perfect pairings of cook sets and stoves based on your adventure.
+Happy cooking!